 The cause of cherry angiomas is unknown.
 Genetic analysis has found cherry angiomas frequently carry specific somatic missense mutations in the GNAQ and GNA11 (Q209H) genes, which are also involved in other vascular and melanocytic proliferations.

 What are the clinical features of cherry angioma?

-Cherry angioma is a firm red, blue or purple papule, 0.1–1 cm in diameter.
-When thrombosed, they can appear black in colour until evaluated with a dermatoscope when the red or purple colour is more easily seen.
-Cherry angioma may develop on any part of the body but most often appear on the scalp, face, lips and trunk.
+Cherry angioma is an asymptomatic firm red, blue, or purple papule, 0.1–1 cm in diameter.
+When thrombosed, it can appear black in colour until examined with a dermatoscope when the red or purple colour is more easily seen.
+Cherry angiomas are usually multiple.
+They are usually scattered over any part of the body surface, but are rarely found on the hands and feet or mucous membranes.

 What is the differential diagnosis for cherry angioma?

 Cherry angioma is usually easy to diagnose, but occasionally it may be confused with:

 - Nodular basal cell carcinoma